Joseph Bartholomew (judge): Civil War service

-Postbellum career
+Postwar career

 After the war, he resumed his studies and read law in the office of William B. Allison, in Dubuque, Iowa.
 There he was admitted to the bar in 1869 and engaged in a successful legal practice for the next decade.

 In 1883, he planned to move to Bismarck, which had just become the capital of the Dakota Territory, but instead settled at LaMoure and became a leading attorney in the region.
 At the August 1889 Republican convention anticipating the first elections of the new state of North Dakota, Bartholomew was selected as one of their nominees for the North Dakota Supreme Court.
 He was elected to a five year term and was subsequently re-elected to a six year term in 1894.
 He retired at the end of that term, in January 1901.

 He died of a sudden heart attack while clearing snow from his sidewalk just two months later, on March 24, 1901, aged 57 years.